 We needed to know more .

-It’s Siri to the rescue!
+It was Siri to the rescue!

 Simultaneously across the room, Cortana too was summoned.
-The jury is still out on who is a better assistant, Siri or Cortana-the lanky one in the family adores the latter; apparently she is very witty and has all the answers.
+The jury is still out on who is a better assistant, Siri or Cortana.
+The lanky one in the family adores the latter; apparently she is very witty and has all the answers.

 Wow!
-Now I never have to get out of bed ever… maybe just to eat food and earn enough to buy this and other smart home gadgets that can be controlled by the almighty AI butlers.
+Now I never have to get out of bed ever.
+Maybe just to eat food and earn enough to buy this and other smart home gadgets that can be controlled by the almighty AI butlers.

 Hold on!
 What if all these smart gadgets make us love them more, maybe more than the living beings we surround ourselves with.
 Let’s face it, they can tell jokes too.

-Alright, reframing the question, will AI replace human connections in the future?
+Alright, reframing the question.
+Will AI replace human connections in the future?

 We do live in interesting times.

-Harry Potter’s invisibility cloak, Knight Rider’s smart talking crime fighting car Kit, James Bond’s crimefighting/ lifesaving gadgets, Star Trek’s scanners and ‘beam me Scotty’ teleportation, are a reality or will be.
+Harry Potter’s invisibility cloak, Knight Rider’s smart talking crime fighting car Kit, James Bond’s crimefighting/ lifesaving gadgets, Star Trek’s scanners and ‘Beam me Scotty’ teleportation, are a reality or will be.

-As my fellow blogger Manjris says, “the world is ours, how much we embrace depends on how far we stretch our arms.”
+As my fellow blogger Manjris says, “The world is ours, how much we embrace depends on how far we stretch our arms.”

 2017 will be my year of discovery and wonder.

-Finally to wind up this rather rambling post, sharing some moments that I remember leaving me quite wonderstruck.
+Finally to wind up this rather rambling post, sharing some moments that I remember leaving me wonderstruck.
 None of them are tech related but they were clicked by an amazing gizmo called the iPhone .